dreadworks/college-cg/t2-objv/README.md

      p for projective perspection.
    - Colors can be changed by holding r, g, b, s, w and R, G, B, S, W to add or remove color components.
-When pressing q the mode gets changed to whether the object background color gets changed.
+When pressing q the mode gets changed to whether the object or scene background color gets changed.
    - Pressing h toggles the rendering of an object shadow.
 The shadow is only visible when the perspective is set projective.